josephrw12/cortex-c2/README.md

 ## Current State
  - This project will never be perfect, but I will do my best to make it useful to the community.
+ - It is Language independent you can build and extend it in whatever language you wish
  - It can run any Linux System Command remotely
  - Perform Persistence via a startup process (NOT TESTED)
  - Priviledge Escalate via CVE 2026-43284 (Thanks to: Mykhailo Stepanov - https://www.linkedin.com/in/mykhailo-stepanov-57857a1a0/) (NOT TESTED)